 The Retreat aims to provide a safe environment for all its clients and its staff.
-Due to the most recent Government guidance we are now asking all of our clients to wear face masks whilst inside our buildings – this includes wearing a face mask during therapy.
-Please ensure you bring your face masks with you and that you are wearing them when you enter our buildings.
-If you would like to talk to us about this please call 01904 412 551.
-Thank you – and stay safe.
+Due to the most recent Government guidance we are now providing on-line therapy and assessments.
+We will be offering face to face therapy as soon as we feel it is safe for us all to do so.
+If you would like to talk to us about this please call

 Choose Your Service

 The Children’s Services are not a crisis service.
 If you are worried that a child may be at risk of harm you can contact the NSPCC Helpline.
 Telephone 0808 800 5000.
 Email email@example.com They have professional counsellors for help, advice and support.
 If the risk is urgent you will need to call the emergency services.

 With over 200 years of history, we have many services, and can help in many ways.